carnisj/bcdi/CONTRIBUTING.md

 - Push and link the branch to your fork on GitHub: `git push --set-upstream origin branch-name`
 - Edit a file, for example filename.py, add tests, and make sure the tests still pass.
+- Run automated tasks: in a terminal, go to the same level as dodo.py and simply
+  type: `doit`.
+This will run tests with coverage and black (code formatting).
 - Commit the file and push it to GitHub:
    - `git add filename.py`
    - `git commit -m "Add exciting new feature"`